 Here is a closer view:

 Eastbound traffic is split by the traffic island ringed in red: the bus gate to the left; the width restriction to the right.
 Westbound traffic is split likewise by the traffic island ringed in yellow.
-Eastbound and westbound traffic are separated by a snake-like object which is the central median strip.
+Eastbound and westbound traffic are separated by a snake-like object, the central median strip.
 This carries a post-and-rail barrier to stop eastbound and westbound traffic crashing into each other (the image is from 2008; the signs have since been updated and the barrier has lost all it chevrons):

 You can see how the restrictions appear when approached from each direction in Eastbound Approach and Westbound Approach.

-Other material which is referenced includes:
+Background material which is referenced includes:

-Written 31st October 2025; last updated 9th November 2025
+Written 31st October 2025; last updated 15th February 2026